There are actions you can take right now to increase your potential healthspan, with a target of making it to a health 100+ years old.

 The unfortunate truth is that most people don’t know the actual state of their health.

-Eventually, we will all be wearing sensors, feeding our AI, in a fashion that constantly monitors our health.
+Eventually, we will all be wearing sensors, feeding our AI assistant, in a fashion that constantly monitors our health.

 But today, until that future arrives, it’s important to use advanced diagnostics (MRI, CT, genomics, metabolomics) to evaluate our health on an annual basis, with the goal of finding disease at stage-0.